 Tuition and Fees

-Listed below are the Tuition and Fees, as adopted by the Board of Governors, at the time of preparation of this Bulletin.
+Listed below are the Tuition and Fees, as adopted by the Board of Governors, for the 2024-25 Academic Year.
+These rates are effective, beginning with the Fall 2024 semester.
 Please see the Graduate Bulletin for rates in Graduate and Professional programs.
 Additional information about current tuition and fees is available via the Office of the Registrar.
 Tuition and Fees are subject to change without notice by action of the Board of Governors.

 Flat Rate Tuition